Frequency and Quantity

 OverfeedingRed ear sliders can be very aggressive beggars and many inexperienced keepers, supplied only with pellets, often give in to this begging.
 Overfeeding is also a result of other people besides the owner offering additional pellets to turtles without consideration to the overall quantity a RES should receive.
 This excessive amount of protein causes accelerated growth, premature sexuality, shell disfigurements (pyramiding), and even organ failure.

 Feeding directions on these products are often too generous and vague.
 An example would be (from Ecotherm Aquatic Turtle Medley): “Feed daily, do not feed more than turtle will consume at each feeding.
 The amount per feeding will depend on size and preference of your pet.”
-The overfeeding of pellets is a serious problem and a general guideline used by most experienced keepers calls for the amount of pellets to be in proportion to the size of their heads (excluding their necks).
+The overfeeding of pellets is a serious problem and our general guideline calls for the amount of pellets to be roughly 2/3 in proportion to the size of their heads (excluding their necks).

 Turtle PelletsThese types of food should be the staple of your slider's diet.
 While color, shape, and size may vary, quality will also vary.
 With the different brands available, you may have to try a few before you find a variety your turtle will enjoy.
 Pellets are specially formulated for “optimal” nutrition but can carry a significant amount of protein.
 Feeding directions on these products are often too generous and owners often give in to begging.
 Be careful of them.

 A general guideline used by most experienced keepers calls for the amount of pellets to be in proportion to the size of their heads (excluding their necks).
 Remember, pellets should be offered every day to hatchlings and only offered every other day for yearlings and adults.

 Read and understand the packaging label to ensure that proper calcium and vitamins are included.
 Calcium content should always be offered in a greater quantity than phosphorus.

 Here are some reputable brands that are very popular:

 Here is a sample of the nutritional content: